LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/resources/html-forms/README.md

 Host: https://www.google.com
 ```

-An HTML form is simply a nice, user-friendly way of constructing and sending that HTTP request.
+A `<form>` is simply a nice, user-friendly way of constructing and sending that HTTP request.

 ### Constructing the Request